GiftinTech/Loan-Calculator/README.md

 ---

-## 💡 Future Improvements

-- ✅ Add Chart.js for better chart visuals
-- ✅ Input validation and error messages
-- ✅ Save past calculations using localStorage
-- ✅ Add dark mode toggle

----

 ## 🤝 Contributing

-Pull requests are welcome!
-Feel free to fork and submit a PR if you have suggestions or improvements.
+_This project is a work in progress.
+Contributions and suggestions are welcome!_ Feel free to fork and submit a PR if you have suggestions or improvements.

 ---